stephenwest470/ABM-sim/README.md

 # ABM-sim
 ## Context
 This is an agent-based simulation used for modeling archaeological populations, used in West (2024) "Agent-based Geosimulation of Yayoi Period Population Dynamics in Kyushu, Japan" (under review).
-It is largely based on the code provided by Matsumoto & Sasakura (2016), with some minor modifications made so carrying capacity is based on agents' skill value, and so that the probability of agent migration between areas can be defined.
+It is largely based on the code provided by Matsumoto & Sasakura (2016), with some minor modifications made.
+The changes made include: 1) carrying capacity of simulation areas is based on agents' skill value, 2) the probability of agent migration between areas can be defined.
+Besides these minor structural changes, the majority of the work spent on this project was in determining simulation inputs and parameters for the study area (Early Yayoi period Kyushu).

 ### Citations
 West, S. 2024.
 Agent-based Geosimulation of Yayoi Period Population Dynamics in Kyushu, Japan.
 Journal of Computer Applications in Archaeology.